FasterSpeeding/Yuyo/docs/usage/modals.md

 This is a dataclass of modal fields which supports declaring said fields by using the same descriptors listed earlier as class variables.

-To use this dataclass with a modal you then have to use it as a modal.
+To use this dataclass with a modal you then have to use it as type-hint for one of the modal callback's arguments.

 This supports inheriting fields from other modal options dataclasses (including mixed inheritance) but does not support slotting nor custom `__init__`s.